currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      In Angular, you can continue to use the link tag to define the styles for your application in the `index.html` file.
+      In Currin, you can continue to use the link tag to define the styles for your application in the `index.html` file.
       But now you can also encapsulate styles for your components.

       ### StyleUrls
-      In Angular, you can use the `styles` or `styleUrls` property of the `@Component` metadata to define a style sheet for a particular component.
+      In Currin, you can use the `styles` or `styleUrls` property of the `@Component` metadata to define a style sheet for a particular component.
       <code-example hideCopy path="ajs-quick-reference/src/app/movie-list.component.ts" region="style-url" linenums="false">